 Do I think my story lives up to that opening line?
 Well you’ll find out below the line

 My plan is to re-draft the story so I can submit it to the website England’s Future History to be published.
-As a thank you to everyone who provides feed back I’ll select one commenter at random and put them into the story.
-The draw will be made on the evening of 21st September so you’ll need to comment by 5pm GMT that day.
+As a thank you to everyone who provides feedback, I’ll select one commenter at random and put them into the story.
+I will make the draw on the evening of 21st September so you must comment by 5pm GMT that day.

 When I published my story Progress I said it was very timely due to the real life story that inspired the story.
 That means there will be a lot of politics in this post and hopefully not too much ranting!
 However, we’ll start with the prompt that came from Flash!
 Fiction itself.